Are Gamers Poised to Shape the Blockchain Tech World?

-The gaming industry has long pioneered technology that seeks to push the boundaries of both the human experience, and imagination.
+The gaming industry has long pioneered technology that seeks to push the boundaries of both human experience and imagination.
 And these innovations jump frequently into other parts of our lives once they’ve made their mark.
 Augmented reality (AR) and virtual reality (VR) technologies were essentially incubated by the gaming industry.
 They’re now being used by sports leagues and broadcasters to create new fan experiences, and by surgeons to perform “telesurgery” operations on patients thousands of miles away.

 I believe the advent of new, token-centric business models and applications will usher in another opportunity for the gaming industry to broadly influence our world once again.
 There are two fronts in which I anticipate strong gaming industry influence:

-First, gamers are in a strong position to be one of the early audiences to fully adopt decentralized applications and services.
+First, gamers are in a strong position to be one of the early audiences to adopt decentralized applications and services.

 Crypto’s most recent surge of retail investors and speculators has led to much debate about who will lead the next phase of adoption.
 Of course, much of this will be driven by when — and where — we see the launch of truly consumer-friendly applications.
 But, I believe gamers are poised to be a catalyzing force along the way.
 Not only are there over two billion gamers globally, but: